Saturday, December 31, 2022

 an irksome sockful of ants

-swells my ankle to realize mandibles
+swells my ankle to realize that

-as the forerunners of war.
+mandibles are the forerunners of war.

-and i curse
+i curse

-the unsoothing graveyard above,
+the unsoothing graveyard of sun above,

-and the crumbly switchbacks below.
+and the crumbly switchbacks below,

-unfazed by whiffs of sage,
+unappeased by tender whiffs of sage,

-or the summery musk of rosemary,
+or summery musks of rosemary.

-yes, i curse them both,
+yes, i curse both sun and earth,

 and too the loathsome nettles,

-phacelia and longspur,
+those phacelia and longspur,

 projecting from every niche.

-as if the dry earth
+as if the drained soil

 were nothing but a chuckle of cracks

-which dare seeds and insects
+daring seeds and insects

-to call such scorn home.
+to call its scorn their home.

-that accreted and attrited over eons and eons
+accreted and attrited over eons and eons

-to stir a slow eruption,
+to stir a slow pot,

-thus humanity.
+thus the genesis. thus humanity.

-arid kin of the proboscis,
+i am kin of the arid proboscis,

 consigned to the desert,